hugodelavoi-boop/jump/STRIPE_SETUP_GUIDE.md

 ## Switching Between Sandbox and Live Mode

 ### Current Status
-Your Stripe integration is currently configured for **LIVE MODE**.
-This means real payments are being processed.
+Your Stripe integration is currently configured for **SANDBOX MODE**.
+This means test payments are being processed and no real money will be charged.

 ## To Switch to Sandbox Mode (Recommended for Testing)